Skip to main content

 Without this configuration, the BMS will not allow operation.

-Pack S count
+Pack S Count

 Set the number of series cells in the battery pack to parameter /driver/balancing/s_count.

-With default parameters, the TS1 and TS2 temperature inputs are configured to the 10k NTC.
-The only thing to configure is "B constant" of the NTC.
-To do that, set these parameters to your NTC sensor B constant:
+With default parameters, the TS1 and TS2 temperature inputs are configured for 10k NTC.
+The only thing to configure is the B constant of the NTC.
+Set these parameters to your NTC sensor B constant:

 • /driver/temp/ts1Conf/Bconst